avatao-content/tfwconnector/cpp/README.md

 # TFWConnector - C++

-This is a short desciption about how to use C++ TFWConnector.
+This is a short desciption on how to use C++ TFWConnector.

 ## Requirements

 The JSON parsing of this project uses the `boost` library.
-To install that library, run `apt-get install libboost-dev` command.
+To install that library, run the `apt-get install libboost-dev` command.
 This project also has a dependency for dynamic libraries called libzmq and cppzmq.
 To install them, simply use these snippets:

 libzmq:
 ```text